zarf-dev/proposals/0032-support-ipv6/README.md

 <!-- The daemonset pod will not be monitored by a sidecar / istio?
 TODO: figure this out.
 Also does the istio host mode change this? -->

-The baseline [pod security standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) recommend that pods baseline pods should set hostPort or HostNetwork.
+The baseline [pod security standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) recommend that pods baseline pods should not set hostPort or HostNetwork.
 Users with controllers that enforce these standards, such as Kyverno, will need to make an exemption.
 Additionally, some distros will disable hostPorts / hostNetworks by default and users will need to use admin permissions to allow these features.
 For example, Openshift requires hostPort pods to be run with a privileged service account while Talos requires `kubectl label namespace zarf pod-security.kubernetes.io/enforce=privileged --overwrite` to make the Zarf namespace privileged.
 For this feature to be considered stable, Zarf must document which settings are required to enable the hostPort solution to make it work in different clusters ([#3686](https://github.com/zarf-dev/zarf/issues/3686)).

 Some users may rely on calling the NodePort service outside of the cluster.
 In this case, they would no longer be able to do this by default.
 They would instead have to setup their own service to connect to the registry.
 This is a reasonable tradeoff for better security by default.